fuzzybinary/godot_dart/README.md

 }
 ```

+### Dart classes as Extensions

+Dart classes used as an Extension will appear as creatable in the "Create New
+Node" interface, but aren't editable or attachable to existing nodes.
+At the
+moment, you will need to restart the editor for your new classes to appear.

-Classes need to be registered to Godot in `main.dart`:
+These classes need to be registered to Godot in `main.dart`:

 ```dart
 void main() {